Adiabatic process

-An adiabatic process (adiabatic from Ancient Greek ἀδιάβατος 'impassable') is a type of thermodynamic process whereby a transfer of energy between the thermodynamic system and its environment is not accompanied by a transfer of entropy nor of amounts of constituents.
-Unlike an isothermal process, an adiabatic process transfers energy to the surroundings only as work and/or mass flow.
+An adiabatic process (adiabatic from Ancient Greek ἀδιάβατος 'impassable') is a type of thermodynamic process that occurs without transferring heat between the thermodynamic system and its environment.
+Unlike an isothermal process, an adiabatic process transfers energy to the surroundings only as work and/or as mass flow.
 As a key concept in thermodynamics, the adiabatic process supports the theory that explains the first law of thermodynamics.
-The opposite term to "adiabatic" is diabatic.
+The opposite term to "adiabatic" is '.

 Some chemical and physical processes occur too rapidly for energy to enter or leave the system as heat, allowing a convenient "adiabatic approximation".
 For example, the adiabatic flame temperature uses this approximation to calculate the upper limit of flame temperature by assuming combustion loses no heat to its surroundings.

-In meteorology, adiabatic expansion and cooling of moist air, which can be triggered by winds flowing up and over a mountain for example, can cause the water vapor pressure to exceed the saturation vapor pressure.
+In meteorology, adiabatic expansion and cooling of moist air (which can be triggered by winds flowing up and over a mountain, for example) can cause the water-vapor pressure to exceed the saturation vapor pressure.
 Expansion and cooling beyond the saturation vapor pressure is often idealized as a pseudo-adiabatic process whereby excess vapor instantly precipitates into water droplets.
 The change in temperature of air undergoing pseudo-adiabatic expansion differs from air undergoing adiabatic expansion because latent heat is released by precipitation.

 Description

-A process without transfer of heat to or from a system, so that Q = 0, is called adiabatic, and such a system is said to be adiabatically isolated.
+A process without transfer of thermal energy (heat) to or from a system, so that Q = 0, is called adiabatic, and such a system is said to be adiabatically isolated.
 The simplifying assumption frequently made is that a process is adiabatic.
 For example, the compression of a gas within a cylinder of an engine is assumed to occur so rapidly that on the time scale of the compression process, little of the system's energy can be transferred out as heat to the surroundings.
 Even though the cylinders are not insulated and are quite conductive, that process is idealized to be adiabatic.
 The same can be said to be true for the expansion process of such a system.

 The assumption of adiabatic isolation is useful and often combined with other such idealizations to calculate a good first approximation of a system's behaviour.
 For example, according to Laplace, when sound travels in a gas, there is no time for heat conduction in the medium, and so the propagation of sound is adiabatic.
 For such an adiabatic process, the modulus of elasticity (Young's modulus) can be expressed as E = γP, where γ is the ratio of specific heats at constant pressure and at constant volume (γ = C_{p}/C_{v}) and P is the pressure of the gas.